StassijnsSam/Formations/README.md

 **Left mouse** - Click to target

 ## Focus
-Initially I wanted to focus this project on adding a couple of formations and programming flocking and group movement with A* pathfinding on a navmesh.
+During this project, I initially wanted to focus on adding a couple of formations, programming flocking and group movement with A* pathfinding on a navmesh.
-Through my research I quickly found out that formations on their own are less interesting than I thought, since you have to add all the different shapes manually.
+While I was researching,  I discovered that formations on their own are not as interesting as I thought, since you have to add all the different shapes manually.
-This is where my focus shifted to creating a way to draw any formation that you want.
+That is why I decided to shift my focus and I chose to create a way to draw any formation you want in realtime.
-Drawable formations have not been researched a lot, so I found it interesting to give my take on the subject.
+There is not much research on drawable formations.
+So I believed it would be quite interesting to explore this subject.

 # Research
-In this part I will go over the biggest obstacles I faced and how I solved them.
+This part will discuss the challenges I faced and how I solved them.

 ## How to draw a formation in real time?
-In Unreal Engine there are different ways to "paint" by using shaders.
-But, I need an actual path that I can save and do calculations on.
+In Unreal Engine there are different ways to "paint" by using shaders, but I need an actual path that I can save in order to perform the necessary calculations.

 I landed on using splines.
 Essentially a spline is a collection of points in the world that get connected.

 I added an input key.
-As long as the player is pressing 'F' (for Formation), you will be drawing.
+As long as the player is pressing 'F' (for Formation), he/she will be able to draw.
-When you start drawing a Timer starts that will add a new point every 0.1 seconds.
-This timer handle is saved to later be able to stop it.
+Once the player starts drawing, a Timer will start running.
+This Timer will add a new point every 0.1 seconds and the Timer handle is saved so it can be stopped later.

 ```
 void ASpline::StartDrawing()